Methodology notePPPNYield

 PPPNNormalized cabin fareExcludes gratuities, onboard spend, port fees

-We use PPPN specifically because it measures what operators control: cabin pricing.
-Onboard revenue (drinks, excursions, casino) is a separate yield lever not captured in booking fares.
+PPPN measures what operators directly control — cabin pricing.
+Onboard revenue is a separate yield lever, reported separately.

 Limitations